 - To list, its integration and cost of set-up are exorbitant.

-- Hence, it needs training for clients.
+- Needs training for clients.

 4. EY -Helix